0x80/yurnalist/README.md

 # Yurnalist
-Elegant console output borrowed from Yarn.
+Elegant console output borrowed from [Yarn](https://yarnpkg.com).

 ## Introduction
-Nicely styled console output makes you happy.
+Pretty console output makes you happy.
 Yarn is doing a really nice job with that.
 Yurnalist extracts the part of Yarn responsible for that and makes it available for standalone use in any other Node.js commandline tools.

-Yurnalist can be used to display many differnt things in the console besides simple messages, including activity spinners, processing steps, objects, lists, trees and tables.
+Yurnalist can be used to display many differnt things in the console besides simple messages, including progress bars, activity spinners, process steps, objects, lists, trees and tables.

 User input for questions and selection is also available.